vdepabk2t/hello-world/README.md

 ## Goals

-- Greet the world
+- Greet the world.

-- Have a project free of spelling and punctuation errors
+- Have a project free of spelling and punctuation errors.

-- Play with the GitHub web interface
+- Play with the GitHub web interface.